apache/cloudstack-docs-rn/source/about.rst

 Hyper-V Support
 ~~~~~~~~~~~~~~~

-CloudStack 4.3 Beta rolls out support for Hyper-V hosts.
+CloudStack 4.3 rolls out support for Hyper-V hosts.
 For Hyper-V,
 CloudStack supports SMB-based storage.
 If you want to run guest VMs on
 Hyper-V hosts, install CloudStack Agents on each Hyper-V hosts.
 Before
 you use Hyper-V, review the following list of supported and
 non-supported features.
 For detailed instruction, see Hyper-V Quick
 Start Guide.
 You can also see the chapter Installing Hyper-V for
-CloudStack in the CloudStack 4.3 Beta Installation Guide.
+CloudStack in the CloudStack 4.3 Installation Guide.

 Supported Functionalities on Hyper-V
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^